Qafny: A Quantum-Program Verifier

-We have implemented a prototype \qafny to Dafny compiler.
-The general compilation formalism is described in \Cref{sec:dafny-compilation}, where we find a subset of sound and complete classical separation logic as the target compilation and successfully compiles \qafny to it.
-Its full proof of correctness will future work.
-Here, we compile quantum operations as aggregate array operations and \qafny types as inserted cast operations, dynamic checks, and assertions.
-In validating the soundness of the compiler implementation, we create 58 test cases for the compiler.
+We have implemented a prototype \qafny to Dafny compiler, which faithfully respects the presented \qafny to \sep compilation algorithm.
+To validate the soundness of the compiler implementation, we create many test cases for the compiler.
 We then insert a number of bugs in these test cases; Qafny has been able to detect all of them.
-Dafny's proof engine cannot be used to verify arbitrary separation-logic assertions, because it only has an implicit frame rule implementation that allows users to set up variables that can be modified in a function.
-However, \qafny only requires a subset of separation logic, and the \qafny loci disjoint property and non-aliasing guarantee ensure that the \qafny separation conjunctions are captured by Dafny's implicit frames when we compile \qafny to Dafny.
+Dafny's proof engine cannot be used to verify arbitrary separation-logic assertions because it only has an implicit frame rule implementation that allows users to set up variables that can be modified in a function.
+However, \qafny only requires a subset of separation logic, and the \qafny loci disjoint property and non-aliasing guarantee ensures that the \qafny separation conjunctions are captured by Dafny's implicit frames when we compile \qafny to Dafny.
 We utilize the \qafny to Dafny compiler as an automated verification framework to verify six quantum programs, shown in \Cref{sec:arith-oqasm,fig:circ-evaluation1}.

 There were two main approaches to verifying quantum programs: program and measurement-based.
 The former views quantum program transitions as a state machine and verifies the inductive relations among transitions, while the latter focuses on the relations between quantum program measurements and the post-processing classical components --- they typically view quantum components as black boxes with specifications.